- Highlights of MH CET Law 2021 Reservation Policy

 Following are the eligibility criteria for MH CET Law (5-Year LL.B course):

 - Candidates who have secured 10+2 First Degree Certificate or Higher Secondary Pass Certificate through distance or correspondence mode will be held eligible for admission to the 5-year LL.B course.

-- Candidates who have qualified 12th standard through open education system directly without having any basic qualification (Standard X) will not be considered eligible for 5-year MH CET law course.
+- Candidates who have qualified 12th standard through the open education system directly without having any basic qualification (Standard X) will not be considered eligible for a 5-year MH CET law course.

 - Applicants who have successfully completed their Senior Secondary School course (+2) or equivalent (for instance A level in Senior Secondary School Leaving Certificate, 11+1, course) from a recognized University of India shall be held eligible for the test.